Christmas Eve 9a-10p / Christmas Day closed

 This is an oversimplification.
 Indica and sativa describe how the plant looks — its phenotype — and not the genetics that shape your experience.
 Hybrid simply means two or more strains were crossed to create a new plant.
 While they’re still used as a jumping-off point when shopping the dispensary menu, they won’t always serve as a reliable method for choosing the right strain for the moment.

 Yup.
 The strain you choose can greatly affect how you feel.
-That’s because strains vary from one another considerably when it comes to cannabinoid and terpene content, the compounds that shape your experience.
+That’s because strains vary from one another considerably when it comes to their cannabinoid and terpene content, the compounds that shape your experience.

 That being said, it’s important to note that even two different plants of the same strain can have quite a few differences.
 A strain’s compound profile depends on many factors, including the precise genetics of the seed, the plant’s growing environment, nutrients the plant was fed, and cultivation techniques used throughout its life.
 If you walk into a dispensary and buy cannabis flower based on whether its name sounds interesting, you could end up having an unexpected experience.